 In order to become a fundamental trading expert, you must see the whole picture.
 Use your experience to recognize a range of connected events, and don’t just analyze a single piece of data.

-One fundamental announcement might shatter all previous technical analysis you have built and followed.
+One fundamental announcement might shatter all previous technical analyses you have built and followed.
 Traders who only work with short-term technical tools often miss great longer-term investment opportunities (and vice versa).

 Main FX Market Forces